 The third thing you want to look at is the strap or watch band.
 It is a good idea to know what size you take so you can determine what size band will fit.
 If you’re buying new, the size of the factory-included strap that comes with the watch can be a fairly good indicator of the size of the wrist the watch is intended to look best on.
 Certainly, there are exceptions to that rule, and less expensive watches will tend to have standardized straps on them.
 You may have to purchase an after-market strap, and we highly suggest thin leather straps or understated metal bands.
 Click here to read our watch strap guide.

 The final thing worth considering is the design of the timepiece.
-Simpler timepieces without embellishment will work the best on a small wrist as it brings less attention to the watch.
-Black leather strap, metal or white gold case and a simple dial will blend in better than a yellow gold band; a diamond encrusted bezel and a bold complication on the dial.
+Simpler timepieces without embellishment will work the best on a small wrist as they brings less attention to the watch.
+A black leather strap, a metal or white gold case and a simple dial will blend in better than a yellow gold band, a diamond encrusted bezel and a bold complication on the dial.
 The same goes for the standard parts of a watch such as the lugs, the pusher, the crown, etc. The larger or bolder these parts, the bolder the watch will appear on your wrist.

 Where to Buy a Watch